dustinpfister/hexo_sitesource/source/_posts/nodejs-axios.md

 ```

 If you want a quick solution for parsing the url parameters back into an object on the server side check out url.parse in the [built in node.js url module](https://nodejs.org/api/url.html).

+## Using axios as a client side library

+Axios is a javaScript library that works the same way in both a server side, as well as client side environment.
+In the npm package the axios.js file that will work in both environments is in the dist folder.
+In my test project I just copied and pasted what is there to a name space in the public html folder to be used in my client side demos of this project.

+## Beware of Browser Promise Support

+When using axios on the client side, axios depends on native Promise support.
+Promise are of course an es2015+ javaScript feature, so it goes without saying that can cause your code to break on some older browsers.
+If the browser share of older browsers that do not support promises is hight, you could just use [good old XMLHttpRequest](/2018/03/28/js-xmlhttprequest/), or try something that will bring Promises to these older platforms.
+The axios developers seem to recommend a project called [es6-promise](https://github.com/stefanpenner/es6-promise).
+Another popular solution for adding Promises to older browsers is [bluebird](/2017/12/02/nodejs-bluebird/).

 ## Conclusion